Many Publishers Stop Paying George Takei To Post Content On His Facebook Page After Sexual Assault Allegations

 — Daniel Victor (@bydanielvictor) November 15, 2017

-On Monday, Takei used his Facebook page to apologize for what he described as a “distasteful joke” about groping men discussed during an interview last month on the Howard Stern Sirius XM radio show in which he claims he was just playing the role of a “naughty gay grandpa.”
+On Monday, Takei used his Facebook page to apologize for what he described as a “distasteful joke” about groping men discussed during an interview last month on the Howard Stern Sirius XM radio show, in which he claimed he was just playing the role of a “naughty gay grandpa.”
 Takei asserted in the apology that all his relationships have been consensual.

 George Takei is or was regarded as one of the most influential persons on Facebook, Mic added.